divnix/std/docs/glossary.md

 **Action**

 : An Action is a runnable procedure implemented on the generic Block Type type.
 These are abstract procedures that are valuable in any concrete Cell Block of such Block Type.

+**The Registry**

+: The Registry, in the context of Standard and if it doesn't refer to a well-known external concept, means the `.#__std` flake output.
+This Registry holds different Registers that serve different discovery purposes.
+For example, the CLI can discover relevant metadata or a CI can discover desired pipeline targets.